Tax Smart Gifts.

 - It’s very important that you don’t sell the securities first and then send the cash.
 You have to gift them or transfer the title to cbm as a ‘Gift In Kind.’

-- Contact Linh Yuen at cbm for the Gift of Securities Direct Transfer Form and complete it;
+- Please complete the attached Gift of Securities Direct Transfer Form

-- Give one copy to your broker and one to Linh at cbm;
+- Give one copy to your broker and one to cbm’s finance department;

 - Your broker may have you fill out other form(s) required by your financial institution;

-- Notify Linh when your broker is actually making the transfer;
+- Notify cbm‘s finance department when your broker is actually making the transfer;

-- Linh will have cbm’s broker watch for the gift so they can accept it into cbm’s brokerage account;
+- cbm‘s finance department will have cbm’s broker watch for the gift so they can accept it into cbm’s brokerage account;

-- cbm’s broker will tell Linh when the gift comes and what the closing value is that day;
+- cbm’s broker will tell cbm‘s finance department when the gift comes and what the closing value is that day;

-- Linh will contact you and will let you know the gift has reached cbm’s account and the value that will be used for the charitable receipt.
+- cbm‘s finance department will contact you and will let you know the gift has reached cbm’s account and the value that will be used for the charitable receipt.

 - Gifts of stock/shares take a few days.